-DigitalGlobe's GBDX platform provides customers with a fast and easy way to search, order, and process images and their data.
-GBDX technical documentation will explain how to use our platform to find what you're looking for.
+DigitalGlobe's GBDX platform offers a fast and easy way to search, order, and process satellite imagery.
+GBDX technical documentation will explain how to use the platform to find what you're looking for.

 All GBDX APIs require a token.
 To learn how to get a token see the Authentication Course